 - Credits are more likely to be transferable to other accredited institutions.

-- Your degree is more likely to be recognized by colleges and employers as a legitimate credential.
+- Your degree is more likely to be recognized and respected by other colleges and employers.

 Questions & Answers